darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 The [mask manager](../../../module-reference/utility-modules/darkroom/mask-manager.md) module can be used to manage your drawn shapes.
 This module also allows you to group and combine drawn masks using set operators (union, intersection, difference, exclusion).

+# shape distortions

+In order to ensure a consistent co-ordinate system, when you place a shape on the image, it is actually drawn on the original RAW file.
+This shape then passes up through the pixelpipe before finally being drawn on the screen.
+This means that, if you have any enabled any distorting modules (such as lens correction), drawn shapes may appear distorted on the screen and in the final image.
+This can lead, for example, to circles being rendered as ellipses and gradient lines becoming curved.
+If you need to create a more accurate shape (to overcome these distortions) it is recommended that you avoid using the simple shapes (circles / ellipses) in favor of the path shape (which can be drawn using more points, reducing distortions).
+Gradient lines can be curved to overcome the simple distortions introduced by lens correction.

 # available shapes

 circle